 I am so happy to share one of our family Christmas traditions with you.
 We call it The Christmas Basket Game.

-We started doing this around 30 years ago.
-Each family unit chooses a theme to create a basket around.
-We don’t really put a price on it, but usually $40-$50 is what people spend.
+We started doing the Christmas Basket Game around 35 years ago.
+Each family unit, or a group of people, choose a theme to create a basket around.
+We don’t really put a price on it, but usually around $50 is what people spend.
 They have the whole year to create their Christmas Basket.

 As guests arrive, they have their baskets covered in a large trash bag, and they are set in a designated room.